abhilashreddyy/NLP_project/PITCHME.md

 ### Objectives achieved with google services
 * Uses google *sentiment analysis*
 * Uses google *syntax analysis*
-  * Returns every word saperately tagged with
+  * Returns every word separately  tagged with
-    * parts of speech (tag,mood,tense etc.)
+    * parts of speech (tag, mood, tense etc.)
     * dependency edge of syntax tree
     * lemma of each word
-    * Selected parts of speech(noun,verb) are used for extracting keywords
+    * Selected parts of speech(noun, verb) are used for extracting keywords
 * Google NLP service also have *entity analysis* which extracts *common nouns* from text
 +++